vitalab/vitalab.github.io/article/_posts/2022-04-15-com-triplet.md

 <center><img src="/article/images/comtriplet/sc02.jpg" width="350"></center>

-where $$\alpha$$ is a fix margin, they also account for the distance between the positive and the negative points which should be larger than between the positive and the anchor points:
+where $$\alpha$$ is a fixed margin, they also account for the distance between the positive and the negative points which should be larger than between the positive and the anchor points:

 <center><img src="/article/images/comtriplet/sc03.jpg" width="350"></center>